Whistler092/Whistler092/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on EPAM Colombia
-- 🌱 I’m currently learning Solutions Architecture ✌
+- 🌱 I’m currently learning to become a Solutions Architect and AI expert ✌
 - 💬 Ask me about C#
 - 📫 How to reach me: [ramirobedoya.me](https://ramirobedoya.me/)
-- ⚡ Fun fact: I love to grind coffee and drink one after lunch.
+- ⚡ Fun fact:  I love grinding coffee and drinking one after lunch.